 In the teen years, this child might, still angry, irritable, anxious, act out, and get in trouble.
 These would be the children that blow foster home placements or move from group home to group home.
 Even if they lived with some family member, grandma or aunt, they would never really get close to that person and eventually, they would “hook up with” a member of the opposite sex and have some more little ones.

 Not able to feel cared for they might not be able to care for their own children and they might abuse or neglect the next generation.

-While Reactive attachment is an extreme case I think by now you might see how low caregiver contact, abuse, neglect, or frequent changes of living situation could produce some of these characteristics in greater or lesser degree as the child grows to adulthood.
+While Reactive attachment is an extreme case I think by now you might see how low caregiver contact, abuse, neglect, or frequent changes in living situations could produce some of these characteristics to a greater or lesser degree as the child grows to adulthood.